jadrouil/tuna-lang/README.md

 # Purpose

 The Tuna programming language is designed to make it easy as possible to build scalable web services.
-Consequently, there are a few notable differences between tuna and general purpose programming languages you may have used before.
-Unlike other programming languages, Tuna's global state is persisted in a database, rather than held in memory.
-Secondly, in Tuna, you describe which functions to expose over the network.
+Consequently, there are a few notable differences between tuna and general purpose programming languages you may have used before:
+1. Tuna's global state is persisted in a database, rather than held in memory.
+2. In Tuna, you describe which functions to expose over the network.

 Altogether, you can build stateful web services with zero dependencies in as little as four lines of code:

 ```
 const users = {}